 For example, Johns Hopkins University is offering a new dual degree program that may allow students to earn a bachelor’s degree in engineering and an MBA within five-years.

 Do you wonder if it is possible to earn an MBA without a bachelor’s degree?
-Business administration is only one of the disciplines where it may be possible to earn a masters without a bachelors.
+In fact, business administration is only one of the disciplines where it may be possible to earn a masters without a bachelors.
 Other areas include, but are not limited to:

-Or, complete the form on this page to get matched to programs for free!
+After all, when you complete the form on this page you get matched to programs for free!